openvinotoolkit/openvino.genai/src/docs/BUILD.md

 ## Build Instructions

-### Build OpenVINO, OpenVINO Tokenizers, and OpenVINO GenAI from sources
+### Build OpenVINO, OpenVINO Tokenizers, and OpenVINO GenAI From Source

 1. Build and install OpenVINO from sources following the [instructions](https://github.com/openvinotoolkit/openvino/wiki#how-to-build).
 The path to the OpenVINO install directory is referred as `<INSTALL_DIR>` throughout the document.